delancey314/Human-vs-the-rest-survival/ReadME.md

 ## Theme of this Project

 ##### This project is going to try and predict the risk to major US cities and how prepared they are to handle it.
-	Part 1 = Test against the published model to see how accurately I can match their results.
+	Part 1 = Test against the published model to see how accurately I can match their results by doing a Decision Tree analysis of their 4 classes.
-	Part 2 = Tr
+	Part 2 =  Redo their calculations

 ### How to predict Risk and Readiness